GnosisAssembler/Octobook/README.md

 Log in into your heroku account and create a new application in the heroku dashboard.

-Go to "Deploy" section at the bottom and follow the instructions, in order to upload your app to heroku using heroku-cli.
+Go to *"Deploy"* section at the bottom and follow the instructions, in order to upload your app to heroku using *heroku-cli*.

-At "Settings" section , under the "Config Vars" area, add two global variables for the database, using your MLab mongo uri and your secret (_/config/keys_dev.js_):
+At *"Settings"* section , under the *"Config Vars"* area, add two global variables for the database, using your MLab *mongo uri* and your *secret* (_/config/keys_dev.js_):
 ```
 MONGO_URI : mongodb://pankaryp3:pankaryp3@ds131765.mlab.com:31765/mini-social-app
 SECRET_OR_KEY : secret